 Why We Love This Dish

-- Sinigang is a meal in and of itself and so versatile and easy to make because you can use all types of meat and vegetables to make this dish.
+- If you want a truly satisfying meal, then this Pork Sinigang sure won't disappoint.
+It is a meal in and of itself and so versatile and easy to make because you can use any types of meat and vegetables to make this dish.

 - It is delicious, healthy, and so very good for you!
 The flavor is in the broth, so you can add any protein and use any vegetables you wish.